 Being a design firm, we wanted to showcase our creativity without overcomplicating the user experience.

-Custom features impact the overall scope, but they can also add that “wow” factor to a website.
-They take time and can increase the budget, but in the end they are well worth it.
+Custom features affect the overall scope of a website, but they can also add that “wow” factor to a website.
+They take time and can increase the budget, but in the end, they are well worth it.

 Custom Illustrations and Photography

 The Jackrabbit site incorporated custom photography and illustrations to highlight our company culture and the people who work here.
-For instance, the designers spent hours meticulously cutting and photographing bits of paper to create the animated effect that illustrates our process.
+For instance, the designers spent hours illustrating and animating team members as rabbits on our team page.

 4. Content Development